Sweet Seymour Skinner's Baadasssss Song: Cultural references

 The title is a reference to Melvin Van Peebles's film Sweet Sweetback's Baadasssss Song (1971).
 The opening scene, in which Marge, Lisa, and Bart watch a home video, is a parody of The Wonder Years; the theme from that series, the Joe Cocker version of "With a Little Help from My Friends", plays.
 The scene in which Santa's Little Helper runs through the school vent is a reference to a scene in Alien (1979), as is Skinner's use of a heat-seeking tracer to pin down the positions of Groundskeeper Willie and Santa's Little Helper.
 Skinner says he was shot in the back at a United Service Organizations (USO) show while trying to get "Joey Heatherton to put some pants on".
 Skinner's attire and shots of him running with his troops are references to the 1987 film Full Metal Jacket.
-Skinner tells Bart and Apu Nahasapeemapetilon of his plan to write a novel about an amusement park with cloned dinosaurs, Billy and the Cloneasaurus, which Apu rightfully (and angrily, at great length) condemns as plagiarism; the premise is from Michael Crichton's Jurassic Park and its 1993 film adaptation.
+Skinner tells Bart of his plan to write a novel about an amusement park with cloned dinosaurs, Billy and the Cloneasaurus, which Apu, overhearing, condemns as plagiarism of Michael Crichton's Jurassic Park and its 1993 film adaptation.
 When Martin is in a cage, he is singing the Toreador Song from Bizet's opera Carmen.

 In describing the dynamic between Bart and Skinner, Lisa compares them to Sherlock Holmes and Professor Moriarty and to Mountain Dew and Mello Yello, concluding that Bart needs Skinner as an adversary in order to be truly happy.
 Skinner's line "We'll always have the laundromat" is a reference to a famous quote from Rick Blaine (Humphrey Bogart) in Casablanca: "We'll always have Paris."